dmbarbour/wikilon/docs/AwelonLang.md

         42 = [41 succ]
         (et cetera)

 Definitions for `zero` and `succ` are left to the dictionary.
-A typical encoding might copy and apply a function N times to represent number N. Wrapping everything in blocks provides a simple structural guarantee that numbers may be treated as values regardless of definition.
-In practice, natural numbers must be defined based on *Acceleration*.
-With accelerated arithmetic, for example, we could add two numbers in log-time rather than linear time.
-Awelon does not support any other number types natively, but *Editable Views* can be leveraged to support numerical towers at the syntactic layer.
+However, in practice the definitions will be standardized and runtime-approved to simplify *Acceleration* for natural numbers and arithmetic.
+Although Awelon does not support other number types, Awelon does not support any other number types natively, but *Editable Views* can be leveraged to support numerical towers at the syntactic layer.

 ## Embedded Texts